+~

+(Mark ()n →)

+uviain OII - I

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended December 31, 2013

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number: 0-26824

+COLLABRX, INC.

-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2013 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number: 0-26824 COLLABRX, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 68-0370244 (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 44 Montgomery Street, Suite 800 San Francisco, California 94104 (Address of Principal Executive Offices) (415) 248-5350 (Registrant's Telephone Number, Including Area Code) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securit Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file reports) and has been subject to such filing requirements for the past 90 days.
-Yes No Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, ever Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Sec.232.405 of this chapter) during a preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a small reporting company.
+(Exact Name of Registrant as Specified in Its Charter)

+Delaware (State or Other Jurisdiction of Incorporation or Organization) 68-0370244 (I.R.S.
+Employer Identification No.)

+44 Montgomery Street, Suite 800 San Francisco, California 94104 (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Sec.232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ☒ No ☐

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
 See definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large Accelerated Filer ☐ Non-Accelerated Filer ☐ (Do not check if a smaller reporting company) Accelerated Filer ☐ Smaller reporting company ☑ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\square$ As of August 6, 2013, there were 1,952,960 shares of the Registrant's common stock outstanding.
+Non-Accelerated Filer (Do not check if a smaller reporting company) Accelerated Filer ☐ Smaller reporting company ☐ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12) b-2 of the Exchange Act).
+Yes □No 🗵 As of February 10, 2014, there were 2,003,377 shares of the Registrant's common stock outs standing.